ioos/glider-dac/_docs/faqs.md

 ## Can I submit variables other than the core CTD variables?

 Yes!
 The DAC now accepts any science variables that have a valid [CF Standard Name](http://cfconventions.org/standard-names.html).
-Any ancillary variables (as specifed in the variable attribute `ancillary_variables`) will also be ingested into ERDDAP.
+Any ancillary variables (as specified in the variable attribute `ancillary_variables`) will also be ingested into ERDDAP.

 ## What is the current procedure for sending data to the Global Telecommunications System (GTS)?